Jimmy Turner | MD of The Physician Philosopher and Life Coach Doctor

 Q: What makes your company different from its competitors?

-The Physician Philosopher is one of very few (maybe the only?) blog that consistently connects the dots between physician burnout/wellness with financial literacy.
+The Physician Philosopher is one of very few (maybe the only?) blogs that consistently connect the dots between physician burnout/wellness with financial literacy.
 The intrinsic connection is obvious, but it is not something commonly covered elsewhere in the blogging world.

 Money Meets Medicine combines the financial expertise of a financial planner who has helped hundreds of doctors with a physician finance blogger who has the experience of being a working physician.
 Most people write to us to tell us that they enjoy the light-hearted banter that Ryan and I produce on MMM, which keeps the show interesting while also informative.